marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 # Introduction

-In most modern programming languages, there are `signed` and `unsigned` numeric types, eg. `unsigned int` in C++ or `uint` in C#.
+In most modern programming languages, there are `signed` and `unsigned` numeric types, e.g. `unsigned int` in C++ or `uint` in C#.
 Java did not introduce unsigned types!
 The most probable reason is to make Java simple.
 What if we really need to use an `unsigned integer` or `unsigned long`?
 There is a workaround that I will explain in this article.
 Before we do it, let's understand how integer numbers are represented internally.

 ## Motivation
-For many years of development in Java, I rarely got a need to use unsigned integers, from a technical point of view.
+For many years of development in Java, I rarely had the need to use unsigned integers, from a technical point of view.
 If we lose 1 bit from 32, it is not a big deal.
 If the `Integer` is too small, we can use `Long` with `Long.MAX_VALUE` is equal to `nine quintillions` (`9223372036854775807`).
 When `Long` type is not enough, we can still use `BigInteger` with theoretical unlimited size.

 I would divide a `need` of having unsigned integer type into two cases:
-* make a logical representation of items, for example, to represent a number of wheels in the car.
+* make a logical representation of items, for example, to represent a number of wheels on the car.
-For most cases unsigned integer is a perfect choice.
-What would it mean that car has -2 wheels?
+For most cases, unsigned integer is a perfect choice.
+What would it mean that the car has -2 wheels?
 In fact, we use a signed integer for it.
 Whereas, I would like to avoid a philosophical discussion `if` we need unsigned integers to properly represent our models.
 * technical aspects.

 I find it useful to have unsigned integers in 2 areas:
-* when we make low-level operations, eg. integration with electronic devices,
+* when we make low-level operations, e.g. integration with electronic devices.
+This also means that it is impossible to directly exchange numeric data between `C` and `Java` programs.
+* `Cryptography` also relies on such types to some extent; this makes it more difficult to write applications that use cryptography in Java,
-* when we need really high performant operations on `unsigned integer` (memory and speed) during mathematical calculations.
+* when we need really high performant operations on `unsigned integer` (memory and speed) during `mathematical calculations`.
 This was my initial motivation to investigate the topic.

-I believe, that you as a Reader can find more cases where an unsigned integer is required.
+I believe that you as a Reader can find more cases where an unsigned integer is required.

 ## Binary format